House Armed Services chairman denies $1 billion transfer for Trump wall

 A court battle over the issue is also likely.

 “The committee denies this request.
-The committee does not approve the proposed use of Department of Defense funds to construct additional physical barriers and roads or install lighting in the vicinity of the United States border,” Smith said in a letter to the Department of Defense.
+The committee does not approve the proposed use of Department of Defence funds to construct additional physical barriers and roads or install lighting in the vicinity of the United States border,” Smith said in a letter to the Department of Defence.

-U.S. lawmakers - mostly Democrats, but also some of Trump’s fellow Republicans - have been furious at Trump’s declaring a national emergency along the Mexico border in an attempt to pay for the wall after Congress did not approve funding.
+During a House Armed Services Committee hearing that was in progress when Smith released his statement, Shanahan acknowledged that the decision to move money could impact the Pentagon’s ability to reprogram funds in the future.

+“It was a very difficult discussion and we understand the significant downsides of losing what amounts to a privilege,” Shanahan said.

+“Changing decades of reprogramming practice is going to have difficult consequences for the whole government, but especially for the Department of Defence,” Representative Mac Thornberry said in the hearing.

-The House was due to vote later on Tuesday on a long-shot effort to override Trump’s veto of a resolution disapproving of his emergency declaration, which he used to justify transferring Pentagon funds.
+The House failed on Tuesday to override President Donald Trump’s first veto of the “national emergency” he declared last month to build a U.S.-Mexico border wall that Congress has not funded.[nL1N21D0T0]

-Smith announced the denial of the $1 billion transfer in a statement as his committee held a hearing on the Pentagon budget.

-Smith told the hearing that Trump’s proposed $750 billion defense budget would not pass as it was proposed.
-That budget included $100 billion in a “slush fund” meant to fund ongoing wars but which the Pentagon intends to use to boost the amount of money it has available to avoid budget caps passed by Congress, worrying lawmakers.
+Smith told the hearing that Trump’s proposed $750 billion defence budget would not pass as it was proposed.
+That budget included $100 billion in a “slush fund” meant to fund ongoing wars but which the Pentagon intends to use to boost the amount of money it has available to avoid budget caps.

-Shanahan’s decision to shift military dollars to pay for the wall without consulting Congress could lead lawmakers to cut off the Pentagon’s authority to reprogram funds.

-“DoD is attempting to circumvent Congress and the American people’s opposition to using taxpayer money for the construction of an unnecessary wall, and the military is paying the cost,” Smith said in a statement accompanying the letter.

 Reporting by Patricia Zengerle and Idrees Ali; Editing by Dan Grebler